 So you may be thinking, “Seriously, another article on content development, content marketing and SEO?”… but in the overall scope of SEO, the conversation about content development and SEO are not really anything new.
-Creating rich, sustainable content and SEO have been a staple in the industry for as long as I’ve been in business (9 years!).
+Creating rich, authoritative, sustainable content and SEO have been a staple in the industry for as long as I’ve been in business.

-Starting with the Google Panda update, more algorithmic relevance was given to the quality, freshness, and even the positioning of content on a website.
-And with the algorithmic change in Google Hummingbird, the search engine is providing results that (ideally) reflect what would be more human – interacting with the user queries to provide answers.
+With Google and the Google Quality Rater Guidelines, more algorithmic relevance is given to the quality, freshness, and E-A-T (Expertise-Authoritativeness-Trustworthiness) of content on a website.
+And with the ongoing algorithmic changes, Google continues to hone their search results that (ideally) reflect what would be more human – interacting with the user queries to provide answers.

 What does that mean for SEO, Content Development & Content Marketing?